 Related article: Top 3 Best Ways to Explore the Ancient City of Bagan

 This is certainly not a normal voyage that you could get anytime and anywhere.
 The timeless river goes through many significant sites between Bagan and Mandalay.
-Burma treasures which were kept secret for millenniums, from former royal capitals, thousands of impressive temples to ancient craft villages, are waiting to a gentle touch to open.
+Burma treasures which were kept secret for millenniums, from former royal capitals, thousands of impressive temples to ancient craft villages, are waiting for a gentle touch to open.
 Going downstream (or upstream) the Irrawaddy on a boat, you now can discover Myanmar in a deeply spiritual way.

 In western Shan, there is a remarkable place that you shouldn’t miss on your first visit to Myanmar.
 The 13.5-mile freshwater lake is utterly captivating.
 The authentic attractions come from rustic wooden stilt houses standing on the waterways, floating tomato farmings based on hydroponic growing method, and Intha fishermen using one-legged paddling technique you won’t see elsewhere in the world.

 From a boat on Inle Lake, you will know that Bagan isn’t the only place to see beautiful stupas in this country.
-Small, intimate, and dedicate, thousand-centuries-old pagodas are simply astonishing passing by your eyes.
+Small, intimate, and dedicated, thousand-centuries-old pagodas are simply astonishing passing by your eyes.
 You can ask your boatman to stop at some unique pagodas which are all easy to explore on foot.

-The photogenic U-Bein Bridge was in 1847 and spans for nearly a mile crossing the Taungthaman Lake.
+The photogenic U-Bein Bridge was in 1847 and spans nearly a mile crossing the Taungthaman Lake.
 From 5 pm, the lake is deluged with tourists who are eager to capture the bridge against the sunset.
 But if you can wake up early, the experience would be priceless: The ambiance is completely silent and there is no distraction from the tranquility.
-Take a stroll along the bridge in the dim light of early morning and pass barefoot-monks heading to the town for alms receiving and workers cycling slowly to their manufactures.
+Take a stroll along the bridge in the dim light of early morning and pass barefoot monks heading to the town for alms receiving and workers cycling slowly to their manufactures.
 Time seems to stop for a while for people to meditate their life from a new perspective.